Northern Song Dynasty

 Song Taizong’s son Zhenzong took over in 997 when he died.
 Song Zhenzong immediately moved his wife, Lady Liu, into the palace, and she worked closely with him as a partner.
 Song Zhenzong centralized power even more.
 He imported rice seed from the south to the north that could produce more rice on the same land.
 Other good rice – champa – originally from India came north to China from its new colony in Vietnam.
 At first Zhenzong fought the Khitan in the north, but in 1005 he made a treaty with the Khitan’s Liao Dynasty that kept the peace.
 China had to pay the Liao kingdom a lot of silver and many yards of silk every year to keep the peace.

 In 1020, when Song Zhenzong got sick, he asked his wife Lady Liu to run the government for him.
 After he died, two years later, she kept on ruling as regent for Zhenzong’s twelve-year-old son (and her adopted son) Renzong.
+Like the Roman ruler Agrippina the Younger, Lady Liu may have had to sit behind a curtain when she was telling Renzong what to do.
 Lady Liu kept the peace by still making the usual payments to the Liao Dynasty.
 She kept power in her own hands even after Renzong grew up, until she died in 1033.
 (She was about 64 years old.)

 Song Renzong also kept the peace, both inside China and with China’s neighbors.
 His wife Empress Cao ruled alongside him.
 Inside China, Song Renzong and Cao were careful with money, and limited the use of the death penalty.
 They encouraged education, and many poets and writers.
 They didn’t conquer their neighbors, so their China was not as big as it had been under the T’ang Dynasty.
 In 1044 they made peace with the Western Xia in the north-west.
 They agreed to pay a lot of gold to the Xia every year in order to keep them from attacking China (You could call that tribute, or you could call it taxes).